Borges Fiction

 While Ficciones brought Borges some recognition in the Spanish-speaking world, it wasn’t until the collection was translated into French in 1951 that his name traveled deeper into Europe.
 In 1961 Borges won the first-ever Formentor Prix International, a new award dedicated to honoring those authors whose work will “have a lasting influence on the development of modern literature.”
 Conceived and awarded by a panel of five international publishers—including New York’s Grove Press—the first prize of $10,000 was divided between Borges and the Irish expatriate Samuel Beckett.
 Although neither Borges nor the Prix Formentor were well known to the world at large, one of the benefits of the award was the translation and publication of the recipient’s work in each country represented by the panel: Spain, Italy, England, the United States, and Germany.
 Grove Press published an English translation of Ficciones in 1962, and Borges was soon catapulted into the international spotlight.

-Note on Ficciones
+Notes on Ficciones

 A masterpiece of modern literature, I recommend Ficciones to anyone and everyone.
 I believe these stories comprise some of the most powerful thoughts about reality put to paper under the guise of fiction.
 While it would be both inaccurate and an exaggeration to suggest that Borges “invented” postmodernism with these works, their impact upon modern literature is incalculable.
 European OuLiPo, American postmodernism, the Latin American “Boom,” avant-garde science fiction, literary fantasy, modern weird fiction, literary and cultural criticism, even comic books—an exhaustive catalog of writing influenced by Borges would not only fill this site, it would overflow into countless other anthologies, magazines, and libraries.